To provide high quality comprehensive family-centered health care, education and clinical research.

-The COE Management has also formed the Writing and Publications Committee to spearhead the writing of abstracts for scientific meetings and the writing of scientific manuscripts for publication into peer reviewed journals.
+The COE management has also formed the writing and publications committee to spearhead the writing of abstracts for scientific meetings and the writing of scientific manuscripts for publication into peer reviewed journals.
 The committee is also expected to contribute to writing proposals in response to requests for applications (RFAs).
 The committee is made up of four members: two physicians, a public health specialist and a development officer.
-The committee has overseen the successful submission of 13 abstracts to the 16th BIPAI Network Meeting.

-2. Medical Audit of Patients Registered at the Botswana-Baylor Children’s Clinical Centre of Excellence
+- Medical audit of patients registered at the Botswana-Baylor Children’s Clinical Centre of Excellence

-4. The impact of providing relatively high risk information by ages and partnership network on sexual behaviour of Botswana youth.
+- The impact of providing relatively high risk information by ages and partnership network on sexual behavior of Botswana youth.

 Highlight: Collaborative African Genomics Network (CAfGEN)